vplauzon/GramParser/documentation/quickstart.md

 Before we add rules, it is important to notice an important limitation of our grammar:  it doesn't allow for spaces.
 If we input ``location= Canada`` as sample text, our grammar won't match anything.

 We could go manually add them in the sequence, but it gets tedious real quick.
-Instead, we'll use a native feature of *PAS*, **interleaves**.
+Instead, we'll use a native feature of *GramParser*, **interleaves**.

 Interleave is a special rule that defines what consist of meaningless spaces in our grammar.